wpengine/faustjs/packages/faust-nx/DEVELOPMENT.md

   - [ ] The plugin's readme.txt changelog has been updated with the latest 3 versions (Plugin versioning only)
 3. Approve, then "Squash and merge" the "Version Packages" PR into `canary`.

-### Publishing the @faustnx packages
+### Publishing the @faustjs packages

-The @faustnx packages are automatically published to NPM through a GitHub action once the "Version Packages" PR is merged.
+The @faustjs packages are automatically published to NPM through a GitHub action once the "Version Packages" PR is merged.

 ### Publishing the FaustWP plugin